 2. They will always find a way to make it about them.

 Conversations circle back to them.
 Only their feelings matter.
-While they struggle to feel empathy for others plight, they will get really offended and possibly punishing should you not see the severity of their circumstance.
-Their new actions, no matter how damaging to your world, are all they can prioritize.
+While they struggle to feel empathy for another’s plight, they get offended and possibly punishing should you not see the severity of their circumstance.
+Their agenda, no matter how damaging to your world, are all they can see.

-3. They can justify whatever is best for them
+3. They justify whatever is best for them

 4. They feel very alone and can’t connect